One of the nicest collections of the foot-long Al-Toy Aluminum Toy Jeeps from the 1940's, turned up in a posting on the old Jeep Toys Bulletin Board.

 "Well, this collection is as perfect as I've ever seen, and I hope everyone realizes how fortunate we are to have a peek.
 Let's not stop here.
 We need to know what parts have been reproduced, what has been written about these toys, who are the other lucky owners and anything else about this program we can find out.
 What I have written here and beforehand is not cast in stone as to accuracy.
 Just observations of 20 years of chasing these obscure toys."

-Surprisingly, the Universal Jeep from Terry's uncle's collection is a 1950s Oglesby casting, which differs slightly from the Al-Toy models.
+The red CJ-2A from Terry's uncle's collection is a 1950s Oglesby casting, which differs slightly from the Al-Toy models.
 Most notably, the headlights are attached to the hood rather than to the grille.
 Terry points out some of the other details which identify it as an Oglesby: "The red Jeep says 'Willys' on the tires and has the Star on the hood, and it also has an engine under the hood."

 Glenn: "This whole discussion started on the Bulletin Board with the question of values.
 Terry lacks only the #1 CJ to complete his set, and I'm sure the chase is on.
 As many know, the old security guard from the Overland sold his set in the mid '90's for about $7500.
 I held these toys in my hot little hands and I can tell you they did not compare to what you see here.
 Probably those paint chips came from that big lunch box (only kidding)."